 - “Submit” your beam time support request when completed.

-- Contact the URA team to add collaborators to your proposal team to modify your beam time support request after it has been submitted and accepted by LCLS.
+- Contact the User Research Administration to add collaborators to your proposal team to modify your beam time support request after it has been submitted and accepted by LCLS.

 Obtaining a SLAC computer account